drufball/yosai/_drafts/attachment-issues.md

 Manabu looks surprised for a moment.
 Eventually he nods approvingly.
 "That was a strange amount of foresight, brother.
 Well done."

 I swear to the Dawnforge he looks proud right now.
-He's only 3 seconds older than me!
+He's only three seconds older than me!

 <br /> --- <br /> <br />